 This pod features the early history of Slough.
 Highlights include our woolly mammoth’s tooth and tusk, excavated from the Slough area.
 The story takes in Slough’s importance on coaching routes and how its fertile land made it ideal for farming and horticulture.

 Slough as a centre for industry and innovation is featured here through the story of the SEGRO Slough Trading Estate, one of the biggest in the world.

 Discovery and Innovation – this Pod documents great contributions to science and technology, including 18th century astronomers William and Caroline Hershel and elixir inventor James Elliman.

 This Pod tells stories of people coming to Slough from all over the world and is often used for Virtual Reality experiences.

 Find out about Slough’s golden age of cinema; highlights include the story of the Hollywood handprints, Slough’s very own pavement of fame.

 Storytelling Sitting Room

-A recreation of a living room in the 1950s and a base for hearing the stories of the many people who have lived or passed through Slough.
+A recreation of a 1950s living room and a base for hearing the stories of the many people who have lived in Slough.